IBM/java-async-util/README.md

 // create a pipeline the same way as before CompletionStage<Integer> sum = widgets.filter(...)...;

-// once we get our sum, we can terminate the channel, stopping widget production sum.thenRun(() -> widgets.terminate());
+// once we get our sum, we can terminate the queue, stopping widget production sum.thenRun(() -> widgets.terminate());
 ```